Franklin-Muhuni/PNW-Automated-Dashboard/README.md

 ![Dashboard IMG](https://i.imgur.com/7CiGpI2.png)
 # Next Steps
-The project's basic foundation is complete but several points of improvement or advancement include:
+The project is nearly complete, and nearly all relevant data is in use.
+The following tasks remain:
-- Modify the script to load all the data extracted from the API.
+- Scheduling the script to run automatically at a certain time everyday.
-- Include more endpoints to increase accuracy of any future filtering.
+- Gathering daily historical data to be plotted in the finalized dashboard.